 Multiplying follow-ups

-The temptation to follow up with a prospect who did not respond is strong.
-But if the signal was relevant and the message was good, a lack of response simply means the timing was off.
-It is better to wait for the next signal (4 per year on average) than to exhaust yourself with follow-up sequences.
+The temptation to follow up with a prospect who didn’t respond is real.
+But if the signal was relevant and the message was good, silence usually means the timing was off, not that the pitch failed.
+It’s better to wait for the next signal (4 per year on average) than to burn the relationship with a follow-up sequence.

 Ignoring data quality

 A signal detected with outdated contact details is a wasted signal.
-Real-time enrichment (not from a static database) is a prerequisite for signal-based prospecting to work.
+Real-time enrichment is a prerequisite here.
+A static database that degrades by 30% a year can’t support outreach that depends on acting within 48 hours.

 Treating all signals the same